API Docs/Agentic Prompt

 - If `status` is `queued` or `processing`: wait the interval and poll again.

-- If `status` is `failed`: the response contains an `error` object with `type` and `message`.
-Surface the message; do not retry automatically.
+- If `status` is `failed`: the response contains an `error` field.
+Surface it; do not retry automatically.

 - If the GET itself returns `429`: back off per the `Retry-After` header.

-`GET` the `download_url` with NO Authorization header — it is a pre-signed URL.
+`GET` each URL with NO Authorization header — they are pre-signed.

 ```bash